Vape shop: Selection

-As the tobacco epidemic has increased to include wider use of e-cigarettes, a different kind of retailer has come forth, known as vape shops.
+As the prevalence of tobacco consumption has increased to include wider use of e-cigarettes, a different kind of retailer has come forth, known as vape shops.
 A vape shop is a retail outlet focusing in the selling of electronic cigarette products.
 There are also online vape shops.
 E-cigarettes products are mainly available online or in dedicated "vape" storefronts.
 They are also available at grocery stores, coffee shops, conventional retailers, mass merchandisers, mass retailers, tobacco retailers, convenience stores, gas stations, dollar stores, pharmacies (drug stores), liquor stores, shopping malls, and at small kiosks in shopping malls.
 The major sellers for e-cigarette products are vape shops, supermarkets, online vendors, and tobacco shops.

 A vape shop offers a range of e-cigarette products.
 They do not customarily sell tobacco products.
 Vape shops generally have an antagonistic relationship with the tobacco industry.
 The majority of vape shops do not sell e-cigarette products that are from "Big Tobacco" companies.
 There are numerous vape shops that are not affiliated with the tobacco industry.
 Big Tobacco believes the independent e-cigarette market is a threat to their interests.
 The existence of some "vape and smoke" shops are opposed by most of the vape shop industry, based on anecdotal evidence.
 Retailers specializing in tobacco such as smoke shops and head shops have started selling an assortment of vaping products along with their regular products.
 These vendors such as smoke shops and head shops are generally opposed by vaping purists and advocacy groups.
 Brands owned by tobacco companies offered a limited range of e-cigarette products, whereas brands owned by vape shops emphasized a panoply of flavor and nicotine options.

 By 2014 all the major multinational tobacco companies had entered the e-cigarette market.
 They did so either by buying existing e-cigarette companies (including Ruyan, the original Chinese e-cigarette company, which was bought by Imperial Tobacco) or by developing their own products.
 Although there continue to be independently owned vape shops, from economic and political perspectives the e-cigarette business is now part of the traditional tobacco industry.
 The smaller operators, who are independent sellers of e-cigarettes (so-called vape shops), are losing market share to the large tobacco companies.